Skip to content

 Axis Policy Rationale

-exec controlled (allow_subprocess) Bounds child-process spawning (enforced on Linux via seccomp, macOS via Seatbelt).
+exec (subprocess) open by default Child-process spawning is allowed unless subprocess: false is set explicitly (enforced on Linux via seccomp, macOS via Seatbelt).

 Residual risk (backend asymmetry).
 The deny-list is enforceable only where the backend can express a deny-after-allow rule: